Holocaust Memorial Day (UK): Muslim Council of Britain

 On 3 December 2007, the MCB voted to end the boycott.
 Assistant General Secretary Inayat Bunglawala argued it was 'inadvertently causing hurt to some in the Jewish community'.

-The MCB renewed their boycott for the 2009 commemoration, in reaction to the 2008–2009 conflict in Gaza.
+However, the MCB renewed their boycott for the 2009 commemoration, in reaction to the 2008–2009 conflict in Gaza.
 Despite initially refusing to confirm whether or not they would take part in the 2010 commemoration, they eventually voted to send a junior representative, Shuja Shafi, to attend the event in London.